 i) Some supplements such as Berberine negatively affect the CDK enzymes?

-A third in vitro study (3) showed that targeting CD6 disrupted CD4 cells, and increasing doses of CD6 inhibitors caused a loss in anti-inflammatory action.
+A third in vitro study (3) showed that targeting CD6 disrupted CD4 cells, and increasing doses of CD6 inhibitors caused a loss in inflammatory action.

-Finally, to continue our ‘clutching-at-straws-because-there-is-no-real-research’ theme, in psoriasis, CDC6 seems to cause proliferation making it worse, and berberine helps block this (4).
+Finally, to continue our ‘clutching-at-straws-because-there-is-no-real-research’ theme, in psoriasis, CD6 seems to cause proliferation making it worse, and berberine helps inhibit this (4).

 So if anything, you might conclude Berberine and CD4/6 inhibitors are on the same team.

-Similarly, there is nothing of note about Turmeric, Honokiol, Dandelion, Vitamin D3 and CD4/CD6 interactions in PubMed or on Internet search.
+Similarly, there is nothing of note about Turmeric, Honokiol, Dandelion, Vitamin D3 and CD4/CD6 contraindications in PubMed or on Internet search.

 ii) CD4/CD6 inhibitors are blood thinners so you must not take other thinners such as supplements of fish oils, turmeric, ashwagandha and aspirin

-There appears to be no evidence that these 3 drugs are blood thinners.
+There appears to be no evidence anywhere that these three drugs are blood thinners.

 Similarly Abemaciclib and Palbociclib.
-There is no mention in PubMed or or search engines of any of these 3 drugs being blood thinners.
+There is no mention in PubMed or or search engines of either of these two drugs being blood thinners.

 Palbociclib is a time dependent inhibitor of CYP3A; If you take other inhibitors of CYP3A - something we have told you about frequently in the past (See HERE) - you can concentrate this type of drug.
 Similar warnings appear on the Ribociclib and Abemaciclib websites.